0xAX/asm/content/asm_3.md

 	;; Set the divisor to 10.
 	mov rbx, 10
-	;; Divide the sum stored in `rax`, resulting quotient will be stored in `rax`, ;; and the remainder will be stored in `rdx` register. div rbx
+	;; Divide the sum stored in `rax`, resulting quotient will be stored in `rax`, ;; and the reminder will be stored in `rdx` register. div rbx
-	;; Add 48 to the remainder to get a string ASCII representation of the number value. add rdx, 48
+	;; Add 48 to the reminder to get a string ASCII representation of the number value. add rdx, 48
-	;; Store the remainder on the stack. push rdx
+	;; Store the reminder on the stack. push rdx
 	;; Increase the counter.
 	inc rcx